devanoxltd/tailwind-class-merge-laravel/README.md

 </button>
 ```

-> Note: Use `withoutFor()` on your main attributes bag, otherwise all `class:xyz` attributes will be rendered in the output.
+> Note: Use `withoutForAttributes()` on your main attributes bag, otherwise all `class:xyz` attributes will be rendered in the output.

 ### Use Laravel Blade Directive
 The package registers a Blade directive which can be used to merge classes in your Blade views: